Ready to brew up some video activities for your ESL class from scratch?

 FluentU: Interactive Authentic Videos for Lessons Anytime, Anywhere

 Have you ever wished that there was a platform for educators that had a comprehensive video selection like YouTube, as well as premium activities and supplemental material for students?
-Well, with a FluentU Teacher’s Account, you’re able to get the best of both worlds: High-quality multimedia (built around real videos from YouTube) and fun ESL video activities.
+Well, with a FluentU Teacher’s Account, you’re able to get the best of both worlds.

 With FluentU, you can teach your students using educational videos and pop culture clips optimized with tools to teach target expressions, grammar and various other English skills.
 Videos are all accompanied by personalized quizzes and learning resources like captions and instant definitions with images and examples.
 Quizzes can easily be used as group video activities (or homework that students can access on their own if you want them to do individual work).